vossstef/tang_nano_9k_vic20_lcd/README.md

 * PS2 Keyboard
 * Joystick

-By default cartride ROM will be booted.
+By default cartride ROM will be booted (see push button how to surpress).

 *VIC-20 in a FPGA* <br>
 ![pinmap](\.assets/vic-20-tang.png)<br> <br>